tschudin/tinyssb/doc/packet-specification.md

 - HASH   :  12 Bytes   hash(PFID[PSEQ])
 ```

-Note that the fields PFID and PSEQ refer to the feed entry of the
+Note that the fields `PFID` and `PSEQ` refer to the feed entry of the
 parent/predecessor feed, thus do not match the FID and SEQ fields.

 TODO: type 6, explain hash better?

 ### Type 6: Acknowledgement

+One of the purposes of the continuation feed is to discard old data to keep
+only the bare minimum, especially for devices with limited capacity.
+But
+before discarding a feed, one need to be sure that the data was indeed received.
+This is done by sending an acknowledgement entry of type 6 (`0x06`): when a
+peer receives a feed entry of type 3 (is continuation), it sends an
+acknowledgement packet, which allows the peer to discard the continued feed.
+This packet contains the following fields:

 ```
 - OLDFID  :  32 Bytes   id of the feed whose action is acknowledged
-- PADD    :  16 Bytes   padding
+- PAD     :  16 Bytes   padding
 ```

+## Type 7 and 8: Set and Delete

+Some feeds are used for managing abstract data types, as explained in
+[Documentation](API-documentation.md).
+To make the best use of the limited 48 bytes
+and as we can have up to 128 fields types, we define two new packet types: `set`
+(`0x07`) and `delete` (`0x08`).
+The content is free (usually
+[BIPF](https://github.com/ssbc/bipf) encoded) and is a handy shortcut for adding
+or removing data to a list.

 ## Filtering Received Packets via "Expectation Tables"